akash-network/docs/guides/deploy/riot.md

 In this step, you actually use the testnet to deploy a simple web app, paying with your testnet ATK tokens.
 Check out the [testnet guide](../testnet.md) to request tokens.

+Make sure to have Akash client installed on your workstation, check [install guide](/guides/install.md) for instructions.

 ## 1. Check your balance

 To list your keys, run: